thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/1_core-formed/3_greek/2_amphoriskoi/cat-44.md

 ## Comments and Comparanda

 On core-formed amphoriskoi of this period see comments on {% cat '2003.200' %}.
-For the classification of this particular amphoriskos see [[Grose 1989]], class III:E, amphoriskos form III:2B: pp. 169–172, nos.
+For the classification of this particular amphoriskos see {% cite 'Grose 1989' %}, class III:E, amphoriskos form III:2B: pp. 169–172, nos.
 168–176.

 ## Provenance